openmetric/openmetric/README.md

 In an environment without internet access and private docker registry, it's easy to save the image and copy to production server.

+## `:edge` images

+All images with `:edge` tag are built with components' latest code.
+These images are meant to be used for testing purpose.

 ## Changes and versioning

 Component images are versioned by upstream valid git ref, usually will be tags.